FrankHB/pl-docs/en-US/calling-for-language-features.md

 In this sence, it should be noted [the bottom type](https://en.wikipedia.org/wiki/Bottom_type) has special meaning on the purpose of the specification.
 It standards for "unpredictable (by design)" but not necessarily the "crashed" state (like [this](http://okmij.org/ftp/continuations/undelimited.html#introduction)).

+## Restrictive computability

+Properties like [totality](https://en.wikipedia.org/wiki/Total_functional_programming) shall not be mandated in the language directly, because:

+* It directly restricts the computability of the language (the possible computability of any well-formed programs in the language) strictly less than the [most powerful computational models](https://en.wikipedia.org/wiki/Computability#Formal_models_of_computation) whose equivalences are known implementable in reality (namely, only less powerful than [hypercomputation](https://en.wikipedia.org/wiki/Hypercomputation)).
+* There is no simple practical way to extend computability of a programming language without redesigning most parts of it.
+* Providing both sublanguages to different choices of restrictions is redundant, because a general-purposed language shall already be able to allow users derive some features implementing the idea of enforcement (e.g. totality checking) with various computational effects.

+Such properties may be beneficial or even vital in some problem domains like [automated theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving) and the typechecking implementation of languages.
+This certainly does not cover the general cases where computation and programmability are needed.
+It should be possible to make some DSLs servering to such domains, with some derivation of language features to allow users enforce such properties, if needed.

+Note mandatory of such properties usually needs to introduce some sorts of concrete type systems.
+This is also disallowed by related subclauses above.

 ## Various control primitives

 Control effect shall be reified, not by providing more build-in control primitives.